nanos/FediFetcher/README.md

 The same rules for running this as a cron job apply to running the container, don't overlap any executions.

+Persistent files are stored in `/app/artifacts` within the container, so you may want to map this to a local folder on your system.

 An example Kubernetes CronJob for running the container is included in the [`examples`](https://github.com/nanos/mastodon_get_replies/tree/main/examples) folder.

 ## Acknowledgments